-Clay is a hard medium to crack, because of the unforeseen technical issues that go along with the territory.
-It takes a long time to learn and observe throwing with some personal sensitivity.
-Then there is the act of bringing together the surface work for each piece, (a whole other dialogue) that is affected by the fire….. with some or no control over the outcome.
-Bob Sperry used to call it, “happy surprises!”
+Clay is a hard medium to crack.
+There are many unforeseen technical issues and it takes a long time to learn and observe making with some personal sensitivity.
+Then there is the act of bringing together the form with the surface of the work.
+This is a whole other dialogue.
+The effect of the firing gives you only some or no control over the outcome.
+Bob Sperry used to call it, “happy surprises!”.
 I remember opening kiln loads and the glazes would have run or oxidized.
-I remember just pulling my bad pots out of the kiln and heaving them against a concrete wall above the garbage can and watching them drop.
+I would pull my bad pots out of the kiln and heave them against a concrete wall above the garbage can.
 It was a cathartic experience, and gave me such joyful satisfaction!

-I think that for those of us working in ceramics, it is a prerequisite that you be patient, stubborn, and love punishment, otherwise you leave and get out of the medium.
-Reflecting over the past years, I think that the main reason that I stayed with clay is the tactile and friendly “feel” that kept drawing me back, and seeing the potential of my ideas as my skill level developed.
+With that being said, I think that for those of us working in ceramics, it is a prerequisite that you be patient, stubborn, and love punishment.
 Even now, I still feel as though I am learning from the material, and the challenge is still there.

 What were your professional goals out of school?

 There were none!
-I was young and I just followed my inclinations for what felt good to me and took the opportunities that arose.
+I was young and I just followed my inclinations for what felt good and took the opportunities that arose.
 I didn’t know what I was going to do.
-I thought ‘what am I going to do with this art degree that I really loved acquiring?’
+I thought ‘what am I going to do with this art degree that I really loved acquiring?’.

-After a while, I thought I would finish my BFA, postpone finding a job for another two years by acquiring a MFA, as long as my grades were good.
+After a while, I thought I would postpone finding a job for another two years by acquiring a MFA.
 The MFA would give me a two-year focus on my ceramics and help me find myself as an artist, as well as postpone the reality of survival.
-After my MFA, I considered getting an education degree at Whitworth College in 9 months.
-This would allow me to pursue a teaching job on a high school level, but future events did change for me.
+After my MFA, I considered getting an education degree which would allow me to pursue a teaching job on a high school level, but future events changed for me.

-Back to your question…..after leaving school, once the studio was set up and working, making and getting the work out of the studio was an important aspect to selling the work.
+Back to your question, an important goal after leaving school was to sell the work.
 By leaving the Northwest and going to the Midwest, I was able to meet other artists and get a feel of what the ceramic market was like on a national level.
-It was a natural progression for a young potter, that I participated in early local street fairs, entered many group competitions in regional and and national exhibitions, and visited institutions and galleries that had an interest in ceramics.
+As a young potter, I participated in early local street fairs, entered for acceptance into many regional and national exhibitions and and visited institutions and galleries that had an interest in ceramics.
 As a working artist, life seemed to fall in place, with its highs and lows.

 How did you keep that balance between working at the school and keeping up your studio practice and taking care of your kids?

-Balance????
-I was a “nut case”, especially when the kids were little.
-The children were my biggest worry.
+Balance?!
+I was a nut case, especially when the kids were little.
 I divorced when the girls were very young, about 3 and 4.
-They were quite sensitive to my insecurities of the moment ……going to a job, being an artist, taking care of the home, and being a Mom.
-I remember sitting down with them when they were little, and having some serious talks with them about helping me out by being “very good” (in behavior), so that I could continue to work in the studio for our livelihood.
+They were quite sensitive to my insecurities of the moment.
+It was very difficult teaching, being an artist, taking care of the home and being a mom.
+I remember sitting them down and having some serious talks with them about helping me out by being “very good”, so that I could continue to work in the studio for our livelihood.
 They seemed to get it.
-On Saturday afternoons, after cleaning the house, we had regular helpful “one-to-one confessions” (some heated) to vent any problems that occurred during the week.
-I thought that this was a democratic way of letting everyone express their frustrations.
-It seemed to work for 3 stubborn individuals.

 A typical story that speaks to running my crazy household:

-One day Rita Shinn kindly asked me if my daughters, Gretchen and Lisa, could come for a weekend sleepover with her daughter.
+One day Rita asked me if my daughters, Gretchen and Lisa, could come for a weekend sleepover with her daughter.
 I obliged.
 After the sleepover, Gretchen and Lisa came back home on Sunday morning saying to me, “Mommy you’re not suppose to make toast like that!”
 I looked at them rather puzzled.
-Lisa then said, “I told Rita Shinn that when you make toast, you are supposed to take the toast to the sink and SCRAPE IT.”
-I was absolutely mortified, and could barely face Rita at the next parent meeting.
+Lisa then said, “I told Rita that when you make toast, you are supposed to take the toast to the sink and SCRAPE IT.”
+I was absolutely mortified.

 In finding time to work on my ceramics, my mantra was, “after eight o’clock, it’s my time.”
 I would go to my studio and work until I got tired, sometimes until after midnight or 2 AM.
 The next morning I would wake up with the kids and get them off to school.
 I was lucky because I didn’t require a lot of sleep.
-I’ve always been like that….. not much sleep, like my Mom and Sister.
+I’ve always been like that, not much sleep.

-Other tricks to get through a chaotic life, was that I made long lists.
+Other tricks to get through a chaotic life, was that I made long to do lists.
 It felt so great to strike the items off when I finished them.
-I remember trying to stay focused on one item at a time, so as not to be distracted until I was done.

 Much of the time the kids were “latch key” kids.
-I also had a list of about 15 college and high school babysitters if I had to go out in evenings.
-The ones at the top of the list were my first choice.
-I would just go right down the list until I found one.
+I also had a list of about 15 babysitters if I had to go out in evenings.
 I also hired “Thema,” an older woman, who used to come by bus, and meet the kids when they would come home from school when I was teaching.
 I also used my next door neighbor, in case of emergency, such as the time the girls were in the house and a burglar came in.
 Yes, life was full.

-When the girls were about 12 or 13, our household mantra was: “YOU’RE ON YOUR OWN!!”
+When the girls were about 12 or 13, our household mantra became: “YOU’RE ON YOUR OWN!!”
 It continues to this day.

 Anyway, my girls were the best kids to raise.
 We are still close, and none of us are in prison!